 Oh, how my children love to make fun of me!
 I guess that's only natural; we did the same thing, right?
 They make fun of my lists, my concerns, my hobbies and my stuff!
 It is true that I have a lot of stuff; what people think of it depends on their backgrounds and lifestyle, I suppose.
-Most people enjoy visiting my home because it promises an interesting tour of art and bohemian collections.
-My grandchildren are my biggest fans, with my daughters saying, "Mom, you know it's like visiting a museum for them, don't you?"
-So, they make fun but they enjoy it, too!
+People enjoyed visiting my former home because it promised an interesting tour of art and bohemian collections.
+My grandchildren were my biggest fans, with my daughters saying, "Mom, you know it's like visiting a museum for them, don't you?"
+So, they make fun, but they enjoyed it, too!